kentcdodds/kcd-scripts/README.md

 > configuring things to make it less magical and more straightforward.
 Extending
 > can take place on your terms.
 I think this is actually a great way to do this.

-### Flow support

-If the `flow-bin` is a dependency on the project the `@babel/preset-flow` will automatically get loaded when you use the default babel config that comes with `kcd-scripts`.
-If you customised your `.babelrc`-file you might need to manually add `@babel/preset-flow` to the `presets`-section.

 ### TypeScript Support

 If the `tsconfig.json`-file is present in the project root directory and `typescript` is a dependency the `@babel/preset-typescript` will automatically get loaded when you use the default babel config that comes with `kcd-scripts`.
-If you customised your `.babelrc`-file you might need to manually add `@babel/preset-typescript` to the `presets`-section.
+If you customized your `.babelrc`-file you might need to manually add `@babel/preset-typescript` to the `presets`-section.

 `kcd-scripts` will automatically load any `.ts` and `.tsx` files, including the default entry point, so you don't have to worry about any rollup configuration.

-`tsc --build tsconfig.json` will run during before committing to verify that files will compile.
-So make sure to add the `noEmit` flag to the `tsconfig.json`'s `compilerOptions`.
+If you have a `typecheck` script (normally set to `kcd-scripts typecheck`) that will be run as part of the `validate` script (which is run as part of the `pre-commit` script as well).

+TypeScript definition files will also automatically be generated during the `build` script.

 ## Inspiration